Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-7-toggle-active-status.md

 ## Typical procedure

 1. Click the active switch button
-2. The switch switched from ative to not active or from not active to active.
+2. The switch button switched from ative to not active or from not active to active.
 3. Depends on the status before:
     - In case the course was not active before, a green toast message appears which contains the course was activated
     - In case the course was active before, a red toast message appears which contains the course was deactivated